haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cli-cmds/cli-naming-guidelines.md

 <h2 id="cli-args">Command options and arguments</h2>
 Options and arguments follow the command name and modify the command's behavior.

-For example, in `bin/magento module:disable --force Magento_Catalog`, the `--force` *option* and the `Magento_Catalog` *argument* bypass the restrictions and specify a particular {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} to be disabled; in this case, regardless of dependencies on other modules.
+例如， in `bin/magento module:disable --force Magento_Catalog`, the `--force` *option* and the `Magento_Catalog` *argument* bypass the restrictions and specify a particular {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} to be disabled; in this case, regardless of dependencies on other modules.

 Options and arguments create different user experiences.
 As a developer, you can choose which type of input is better for your particular case.